 FIND OUT—Determine the need for immediate assistance.
 Have they made a plan?
 If so, more immediate action is warranted.

 ENLIST—Involve other people who can provide care and support.
-Call or walk them to the Counseling Center or other listed resource.
+Call or walk them to Counseling Services or other listed resource.
 Consult with one of our counselors at 541-346-3227.

 REPORT—File a Suicide Concern Form with the university to initiate professional follow-up, or contact the Office of the Dean of Students to let them know you are concerned about a student.
 The report is especially helpful for students at risk of suicide who are reluctant to seek professional help.